 |Where taught||Attendance||UCAS code||Campus code||Year of entry|

-This course is taught through a choice of two of our partner institutions: Kingston College and NEWTEC.
+This course is taught at our partner institution Kingston College.
 Please apply for this course via the UCAS website using the relevant code.
 You must also contact your chosen college directly.

 This course covers a wide range of theoretical perspectives in the field of leadership and management.
 It includes aspects of education, health and social care which are relevant and necessary for leading and managing in the early years sector.
 It provides a route into higher education for experienced and committed early years practitioners wanting to progress from level 3 to a foundation degree.